justinlnx/Backtracking/README.md

 Failure output:
-If the given color is to less to color entire map ie, using the same test data given but change the colors to 3 It will fail, and all the vertices will print except they are all NotColored.
+If the given color is to less to color entire map ie, using the same test data given however change the colors to 3 It will fail, and all the vertices will print except they are all NotColored.

 Running Environment: